neha-singh8/layoffs-Data-Analysis/README.md

 ## Global Layoff Trends analysis (2020-2023)

 ## Project Overview
-This project analyzes global layoffs to understand whether workforce reductions are driven by individual company factors or broader economic and market-wide conditions.
+This project demonstrates the ability to analyze real-world datasets, identify business patterns and translate data into actionable insights using SQL and Excel.
 The analysis was performed on ~2,000+ global layoff records spanning multiple industries, countries, and funding stages.

 ## Tools used
-- SQL - Data cleaning, transformations and exploratory daya analysis(EDA)
+- SQL - Data cleaning, transformation and exploratory data analysis(EDA)
 - Excel - Dashboard  creation and visual analysis